 How Awareness and Alignment Can Help Bridge the Middle-Skills Gap

 While technical training, along with other career preparational paths, can help fill the middle-skills gap, it’s only part of the solution.

 Leaders from the business, education and political arenas need to work together to spread awareness about middle-skills job opportunities and training, according to a recent report by Harvard Business School, Accenture and Burning Glass Technologies.

 These three groups should also align their efforts.
 For example, business leaders and educators at technical schools could partner to ensure students are receiving the right training to meet current labor market needs.

 As is often the case with large economic issues, the middle-skills gap is complex.
 The good news is, programs and policies are arising to address it.

 Want to prepare for a career in the trades and help solve the middle-skills labor shortage?
 Trade school can be a good place to start.
-Learn more about welding training.
+Learn more about our training programs like: welding training and HVAC training.